50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 *A star that blinks while you read!

-Young children love this board book with a bright blinking star that hangs in the sky as the wise men journey to Bethlehem.
+Enjoy this board book with young children featuring a bright blinking star guiding the wise men to Bethlehem.

 family reading: creative ideas

-Start with as many Christmas picture books as you choose.
-Wrap one for each day leading up to Christmas.
+Create a festive tradition by wrapping Christmas picture books for each day leading up to Christmas.

 Then let your kids unwrap a book daily and read it together.
 Add numbers to the wrapped books to make it a countdown or let your kids pick the one to unwrap.